Hope, trauma and resilience: a conversation about vulnerable children in America

 Repeated activation of a neurological response to stress and trauma in a child’s not-yet-fully-developed brain:

-When you consider that the National Survey of Children’s Health found that nearly 23 percent of our nation’s children have two or more adverse childhood experiences and that 38 percent of the respondents in the CDC-Kaiser Permanente study reported having experienced two or more ACEs.
+When you consider that the National Survey of Children’s Health found that nearly 23% of our nation’s children have two or more adverse childhood experiences and that 38% of the respondents in the CDC-Kaiser Permanente study reported having experienced two or more ACEs.

-This data point suggests that somewhere between 1 out of 4 and 1 out of 3 of all of our nation’s children have 2 or more adverse childhood experiences.
+This data point suggests that somewhere between one out of four and one out of three of all of our nation’s children have two or more adverse childhood experiences.

-Children whose daily lives are more an act of survival that an act of living the American Dream.
+Children whose daily lives are more an act of survival than an act of living the American dream.

 The history of our social welfare response system in this country has been one of intervening with individuals through categorical methods of funding and siloed methods of intervention.